-This is a state-of-Florida-funded scholarship to reward Florida high-school graduates who demonstrate high academic achievement and enroll in an eligible Florida postsecondary institution.
-This scholarship program has three levels: the Florida Academic Scholars Award, the Florida Merit Scholars Award, and the Florida Gold Seal Vocational Scholars Award.
-Each award level has different academic criteria for eligibility and different award amounts, with the top-ranked scholars receiving an additional award up to \$1,500.
+This is a state of Florida-funded scholarship to reward Florida high-school graduates who demonstrate high academic achievement and enroll in an eligible Florida postsecondary institution.
+This scholarship program has three levels: the Florida Academic Scholars Award, the Florida Medallion Scholars Award, and the Florida Gold Seal Vocational Scholars Award.
+Each award level has different academic criteria for eligibility and renewal as well as different award amounts, with the top-ranked scholars receiving an additional award of up to \$1,500.